Light and delicious, these Earl Grey cupcakes topped with fresh lavender buttercream give a unique spin to a classic recipe!

 - Preheat the oven to 375°F. Line a standard muffin tin with paper liners and set it aside.

-- Prepared the Earl Grey-infused milk: In a medium saucepan, combine milk and Earl Grey tea bags and bring to a boil over high heat.
+- Prepare the Earl Grey-infused milk: In a medium saucepan, combine milk and Earl Grey tea bags and bring to a boil over high heat.
 Once boiling, remove from the heat, cover, and let sit for 15 minutes.
 After the 15 minutes are up, strain the Earl Grey-infused milk into a separate container and set aside.
 Discard the tea bags.

 - Make the Earl Grey cupcakes: In a stand mixer fitted with a paddle attachment (or a large bowl with a handheld mixer), cream together the unsalted butter and granulated sugar until fluffy, about 5-7 minutes.
 Once fluffy, add in the eggs one at a time, scraping well after each addition.
 Next, add in the vanilla extract and scrape well to incorporate.
 In a separate bowl, whisk together all-purpose flour, baking powder, salt, and Earl Grey tea leaves (for the tea leaves, simply cut open the tea bags and use the leaves inside, discarding the outer bag).
 Alternate adding the dry ingredients and the Earl Grey-infused milk into the creamed butter mixture in 3 additions, starting and ending with the dry ingredients.
 Mix until just combined, being careful not to overmix and periodically scraping the bowl to make sure the mixture is homogenous.